Crul/apzGen/README.md

 features support dependencies:
 - set a dependentFeatures[] property in any feature and apzGen will create them for you
 - this allows to maintain the initial definition clean and distributes the dependency tree through the features

+### apzFiles
+each azFile is the seed for a final real file, its properties are:
+- filePath: full file path
+- getDefinition: it should return a valid file definition for its type, supported types:
+	- html: returned value will be passed as param to DOMBuilder.build() function
+	- js: returned value will be passed as param to escodegen.generate() function, you can use esprima to get the definition of any js code

+### aspects
+the power of apzGen (if there is any power) comes from the aspects, objects with:
+- property aspectName: used to avoid duplicates in the pipeline
+- applyTo(filePath) function: return true if aspect applies to file path, ussually based on extension
+- intercept(code) function:
+	- receives the code of a full file
+	- should return the same code but with modifications
+	- ussualy calls its codeTransform.nodeVisitior(node, [processNodeFns]) function to visit all the nodes in the code
+	- look at apzFiles for definition formats

+this modifications are the key of aspects in apzGen, they provide the oportunity to add features to every file in the app, e.g.:
+- loogerJsAspect: adds angularjs $log dependency in all angularjs factories and adds a $log.log('exeuting {functionName}') call in every private function
+- angularjsHtmlAspect: changes html attributes to angularjs attributes ('click' to 'ng-click', 'value' to 'ng-model')
+- kendoHtmlAspect: adds kendoui html attributes to html tags
+- bootstrapHmlAspect: adds bootstrap css classes to html tags

 ## adding new features
 if you want to add a feature (e.g.: myNewFeature in myNewEngine) you have to: